skillrepos/secure-agents/labs.md

 **Lab 2: Securing Agent Tool Calls - Least Privilege, Approval, and Budgets**

 **Purpose: Constrain HelpBot so a hijacked prompt can't make it misuse its tools.
-Watch the agent obey a poisoned support ticket - exporting employee data, emailing it out, deleting the audit log - then add the three controls that contain the same attack.
-The terms used here are defined on the *Lab 2 vocabulary* slide.**
+Watch the agent obey a poisoned support ticket - exporting employee data, emailing it out, deleting the audit log - then add the three controls that contain the same attack.**

 <br>